lavingiasa/CSCI201Final/Documentation/FinalRevisions/Non-PDFs/Design Document Final.md

 		+ pullJSONUsingName(): Using the name of the ramp it will pull the JSON information about it from the Google Maps API.
 			+ We will then proceed to get the location from here and stuff like that.
 		+ getURLOfTheRamp(String rampName): Using the name of the ramp it will construct a string with the URL corresponding to it.
+		+ openTheLoadingPane(): used to open a loading pane, which we now do not use anymore.
+		+ setTheCurrentXandYs(): sets the starting X and Ys of the cars
+		+ drawCarOnThe405/105/10/101(): draws the car on the correct freeway
+		+ addFreeWayPoints(): adds the ramps points and the waypoints to each freeway
+		+ getDirections(): gets the directions between two/three waypoints and draws it on the map
+		+ parseDirectionData(): downloads the direction data and parses the data to get the points to draw on the map
+		+ searchClick(): finds the car that was clicked on
+		+ exportDataFromDatabase(): exports the data from the database to CSVs
+		+ clearAllDots(): gets rid of all the markings on the map
 		+ constructor: Sets the defaults and makes the map panel show up/aligns stuff.
 + ###Ramp:
 	+ This class will represent the ramps that we use in the program.